A structural optimization algorithm with stochastic forces and stresses: Algorithm Analysis

 Figure \ref{fig:Si-compareLSML} shows a convergence analysis of FSSD and other algorithms in solid Si (in which the targeted minimum is the so-called $\beta$-tin structure, reached under a pressure-induced phase transition from the diamond structure, as illustrated in the top panel; see details in Appendix \ref{sec:structures}).
 Three random runs are shown for each method.
 As seen in panel (b), the performance of line-search methods, in which one line-search iteration can take several steps, is lowered by the statistical noise.
 The convergence of FSSD is not only much faster but also more robust than the two line-search methods.
 The ML algorithms are shown in panel (c).
 RMSProp shows slightly worse convergence speed and quality than FSSD.
 These methods have conceptual similarities: both involve averaging over gradient history, and both become a fixed-step approach when this averaging is turned off.
 Adadelta has excellent convergence quality, but slower convergence.
 Adam performs significantly worse than the other algorithms here.

 We next compare FSSD and the three ML algorithms in a two-dimensional solid, the $\mathrm{MoS_{2}}$ monolayer, which has an interesting energy landscape: the global minimum (2H) and a nearby local minimum (1T) are separated by a ridge, as depicted in Fig.~\ref{fig:MoS2-compareML} (system details in Appendix \ref{sec:structures}).
 We observe that the original ML algorithms all lead to the local minimum structure, while FSSD finds the global minimum.
 We then modified the ML algorithms and introduced a \textquotedblleft by-norm\textquotedblright{} variant (details in Appendix \ref{sec:method-params}).
 As shown in Fig.~\ref{fig:MoS2-compareML}, this resulted in different behaviors from the original \textquotedblleft element-wise\textquotedblright{} algorithms, crossing over the ridge and finding the global minimum instead.
 These \textquotedblleft by-norm\textquotedblright{} algorithms, similar to FSSD, follow paths that are almost perpendicular to the contour lines, which lead to the global minimum in this setup.

-Clearly the circumstances can change and the performance can vary, but the markedly different behaviors from the different variants are interesting to note.
+It is worth emphasizing that the observation here should not be taken as a general conclusion over any energy landscape.
+The proximity of the initial structure to the convergence boundary is a key factor, but the markedly different behaviors from the different variants are still interesting to note.

 The convergence speed of each method in $\mathrm{MoS_{2}}$ can be seen on the contour plot, where each arrow represents a single optimization step; a more direct comparison is shown in panel (c).
 FSSD remains the fastest method, again closely followed by RMSProp and Adadelta.
 These tests also confirm the characteristics of the ML algorithms seen in the Si test: RMSProp is similar to FSSD, and shows relatively fast convergence on the shortest route; Adadelta optimizes efficiently on steep surfaces but reduces the step size more drastically when entering a \textquotedblleft flatter\textquotedblright{} landscape, which slows down its final convergence; due to its inclusion of the first momentum Adam produces a path that is more like a damping dynamics, delaying its convergence speed.